prestevez/prestevez.github.io/content/en/post/r-package-tutorial/index.md

 ### 2. To share reproducible research

-Though packages are often used to distribute code that other researchers can use in their projects, they are an ideal solution to share what [Marwick et al. (2018)](https://doi.org/10.1080/00031305.2017.1375986) call *research compendia* that wraps your articles' data, materials and reproducibility scripts.
+Though packages are often used to distribute code that other researchers can use in their projects, they are an ideal solution to share what [Marwick et al. (2018)](https://doi.org/10.1080/00031305.2017.1375986) call *research compendia* that wrap your articles' data, materials and reproducibility scripts.

-In addition to adhering to open science principles, research projects with open data and materials get more citations and tend to be more productive.
+In addition to adhering to open science principles, research projects with open data and materials get more citations and tend to lead to more publications.

 ### 3. To make your life easier